 Every business must keep records.
 Accounting is an important part of the administration.
 You use the data from your financial records to prepare an annual statement, which gives you an overview of the cooperative's financial position.
 Tax returns are also based on these financial statements.

 After the close of the fiscal year, the cooperative must file an abridged balance sheet with explanatory notes with the KVK.
 These filed documents are in the public domain.
 Larger cooperatives face more extensive filing requirements.
 They must also submit detailed explanatory notes, the number of persons employed, a comprehensive balance sheet, and an auditor's report.

 A cooperative can employ staff.
 Like any other employer, the cooperative pays payroll taxes and social security contributions for its employees.
-When hiring your first employee, register as an employer with the Tax Administration and notify KVK of how many people you employ.
+When hiring your , register as an employer with the Tax Administration and notify KVK of how many people you employ.